-- If caught in the open, avoid trees, bushes, or other tall objects.
+- If caught in the open, do not shelter in/under trees, bushes, or other tall objects.

 - Spread a hiking group out at least 50 feet between people.

-- Look for ravines or depressions and assume the lightning position in one of the depressions.
+- Look for ravines or depressions and assume the lightning position (squat down on the soles of your shoes) in one of the depressions.

 - Do NOT lay on the ground, rather crouch on your feet.